 A lot of people come to Disneyland Florida not only from all over America but from all over the world.
 And while yes there was a no swimming sign and alligators are prevalent everywhere in the city, most people are not aware of the dangers of this sort of wildlife.
 The question still arises, did Disney do enough in terms of security?

-Even though the death was considered an accident Disneyland did try to make amends with the family.
-This not only included erecting the lighthouse sculpture but also opening a trust in the boys name.
+Even though death was considered an accident Disneyland did try to make amends with the family.
+This not only included erecting the lighthouse sculpture but also opening a trust in the boy’s name.
 Any other assistance to the family by Disney is not public knowledge.

 These questions will help figure out if Disney really was to blame.

-In the unfortunate and devastating event that you have lost a loved one due to the fault of another, you can face emotional and financial hard.
-When this happens a Sherman oaks wrongful death lawyer is here to help.
-Call 818-783-5757 for assistance from an Sherman oaks wrongful death lawyer.
+In the unfortunate and devastating event that you have lost a loved one due to the fault of another, you can face emotional and financial hardship.
+When this happens a California wrongful death lawyer is here to help.
+Call 818-783-5757 for assistance from a California wrongful death lawyer.